Steamboat Lake State Park

 A fishing pier is available at Sage Flats on the east side of the lake.

-The swim beach is located adjacent to the marina parking lot and is tested regularly throughout the summer for water quality.
+The swim area is in the Dutch Hill Campground by the marina parking .
+The swim beach is located in the Placer Cove Day Use Area and is tested regularly throughout the summer for water quality.
 Colorado State Park swim beaches do not have lifeguards on duty.
 Swim at your own risk.
 Children must be supervised by adults at all times.

 Boating and Fishing